lukasgeiter/gettext-extractor/CONTRIBUTING.md

 yarn test
 ```

-This will run all automated tests with [jest].
+This will run automated tests with [jest].
+There are also some end-to-end tests which can be run with `yarn test:e2e`.

+> **Note:** The E2E tests expect a built version of the package to be present in `dist/` so it's best to run `yarn build` first.

 <br/>